fabianparra/reVue/README.md

 The requirement is to create a user interface using Vue.js framework that will be feeded using the [Reddit API](http://www.reddit.com/dev/api).
 The App will display the /top feed which displays the most recent and most popular posts on Reddit.

-## Challenges / Notes

-- Use the Reddit Rest API as a GraphQL database

 ## Dev Plan

 In order to accomplish the requierment in the given time I'll create a minimal plan to organize how would the development be approached.